Homological stability of topological moduli spaces: The canonical resolution of an -module over an -algebra

 The category $\UB$ admits a canonical functor to the category $\FI$ of finite sets and injections by sending a class in $\braidgroup_{p+1}/\braidgroup_{p-q}$ to the injection obtained by following the last $(q+1)$ strands of a representing braid.
-Visualizing $\UB$ as indicated by Figure \ref{figure:UB}, two braids represent the same morphism if and only if they differ by a braid of the $\circ$-ends.
+Visualising $\UB$ as indicated by Figure~\ref{figure:UB}, two braids represent the same morphism if and only if they differ by a braid of the $\circ$-ends.
 Following the braids of the upper $\bullet$-ends to the lower ends gives the induced injections.
+This functor admits a section on the subcategory $\semisimp\subseteq \FI$, as shown by the next lemma for the statement of which we consider the collection of braid groups $\coprod_{n\ge0}B_n$ as the free braided monoidal category on one object $X$.